heineiuo/react-native-animated-linear-gradient/README.md

 ## Props

-1. colors
+1. `customColors`

-This module incluse some preset colors:
+A colors `array`.
+This package has include some preset colors, default is presetColors.instagram:

 ```
 export presetColors = {